Follow the Appalachian Trail through one of the most important historic towns in America

 ATC Volunteer Program

-The Appalachian Trail Conservancy is always looking for dedicated volunteers to help out in our visitor center and headquarters.
-Opportunities range from greeting visitors and providing information about local hikes to assisting with various administrative tasks.
+The Appalachian Trail Conservancy is always looking for dedicated volunteers to help maintain the A.T. and assist in our visitor center and headquarters.
+Opportunities range from greeting visitors and providing information about local hikes to joining a Trail crew for week-long maintenance trips, gaining first-hand experience in what it takes to keep the A.T. open and enjoyable for millions each year.
 Learn more at appalachiantrail.org/volunteer.